jrief/django-angular/docs/integration.rst

 	my_partials = urls_by_namespace('partials')

 the caller obtains a list of all partials defined for the given namespace.
-This list can be used when creating a Javascript array of URL's to be injected into controllers.
+This list can be used when creating a Javascript array of URL's to be injected into controllers or directives.

 Dynamically generated Javascript code .....................................